 In its first holiday season, donations to Debbie’s Treasure Chest filled the Harvey family garage - seven times over - with toys and gifts for donation.
 In 2007, DTC opened their first warehouse, donated by Sal Lupoli and Susan Leger Ferraro.
 The initial project of holiday giving turned into a year-round effort, with the children leading their local community in collecting and distributing over 50,000 items of clothing, books, and toys to deprived and at-risk families in the area.
 In 2010, Anna McCabe moved on to other endeavors, but the Harvey children remained steadfast in their desire to help local families and continue their work at DTC.
 The organization moved to Everett Mills, into a larger and wheelchair-assessable warehouse donated by Marianne Nadel and National Fiber Technology.
 In 2015, Harvey Girls, Inc. was federally approved as the 501(c)(3) nonprofit entity that operates Debbie's Treasure Chest.

 The operations of DTC have grown to include many new programs beyond their warehouse, which has presently served over 2000 families.
 Their primary focus is on clothing, books, and toys, as well as brand-new toiletries, scholastic tools, and other necessities.
 They have held an annual coat drive, providing over 1000 coats hand-picked for local children within the past 5 years.
 They have expanded their toy drive to work with local police and firefighters in granting every possible holiday wish they receive.
-Just this year, DTC has implemented a new leadership program for teens, the Susan Paul Sirkman Leadership Program, which fosters the message at the heart of DTC; giving back to the community and supporting the disadvantaged is just as relevant and important for children as it is for adults.
+In 2015, DTC implemented a new leadership program for middle and high schoolers known as the Susan Paul Sirkman Leadership Program, which fosters the message at the heart of DTC; giving back to the community and supporting the disadvantaged is just as relevant and important for children as it is for adults.
+Thus far, over 60 youths have participated in this program.
+In 2016, the Marcia and Fred Altman Community Service was initiated targeting high risk youths to inspire service and to train for employment.

 Maxine Harvey, Co-Founder